IBMTechSales/liberty-containers-deployment-labs/2161-Deploy-Liberty-OCP/README.md

-# Lab 2161: Rapidly deploy and configure your Java applications with WebSphere Liberty and OpenShift Container Platform
+# Rapidly deploy and configure your Java applications with WebSphere Liberty and OpenShift Container Platform

 ![banner](./images/media/image1.jpeg)